 NSF-REU Summer Research Program

-The program, funded by the National Science Foundation, focuses on interdisciplinary projects in biological, environmental, and materials chemistry.
+The program, funded by the National Science Foundation, focuses on interdisciplinary projects in biological, green, and materials chemistry.
 In our program, students become full members of a research group, carrying out fundamental research on topics that span the chemical sciences.
 Most students find the program to be a useful way to explore the graduate school experience at a top Chemistry program.
 Our faculty have an outstanding record of providing students rewarding summer research experiences, usually resulting in co-authorship on publications and/or presentations.
 In addition to the focus on individual research projects, students will participate in weekly career development seminars, highlighted by a Career Day with Ph.D. chemists speaking about their career paths.
 Students in the Chemistry REU will interact with students in other undergraduate research programs across campus.

 - a stipend of $5000

-- free dormitory housing.
+- free housing.

 - Travel allowance